3shr/webappproject/WRITEUP.md

 - **Availability:** Microsoft handles patching, uptime, and redundancy automatically with guaranteed SLAs in paid tiers.
 - **Workflow:** Integrates directly with GitHub for CI/CD.
 Supports environment variable configuration, quick deployments, and minimal infrastructure management.

+**Choice:**  Here’s a revised version starting the way you requested:

 **Choice:**
-For this CMS project, I chose **Azure App Service** because it provides a simplified and automated deployment experience, integrates seamlessly with GitHub for CI/CD, and requires minimal setup.
-It handles scaling and availability without manual intervention and keeps sensitive information secure via Application Settings.
-This is ideal for a lightweight Flask-based CMS application.
+I chose Azure App Service because the project I am doing is a lightweight Flask-based CMS, and this service provides an easy, automated deployment process with minimal setup.
+It integrates smoothly with GitHub for CI/CD, handles scaling and availability on its own, and keeps sensitive information secure through Application Settings, making it the ideal choice for this project.

 ---